arezayan/Adaptive-weights-PINN-caseE/README.md

 @author: Amirreza
 contact me : arezayan87@gmail.com

-### This case solves 3D flow over a city.
-the benchmark is Case E in Aij institute:
+### This case solves 3D flow over a city.the benchmark is Case E in Aij institute:
     Guidebook for CFD Predictions
     of Urban Wind Environment
     Architectural Institute of Japan